Achilles Tendon Repair

 Typical Standard Recovery

-Historically, after surgery patients would be placed in a cast with their toes pointing downwards for 6-8 weeks.
-More recently, studies have highlighted the importance of a functional rehabilitation protocol in which the ankle is briefly immobilized to let the wound heal, but, thereafter, gradually increasing activity is allowed.
-This often entails gently moving the ankle to cause just a little bit of motion and tension at the healing tear site so that the tendon heals more strongly and with a less disorganized scar, but not too much tension so that it stretches or even re-tears the repair.
+Recovery from an Achilles tendon rupture and the associated surgical repair is a delicate balance between immobilization and movement.
+There needs to be enough immobilization early in the recovery to allow the wound and tendon to heal.
+Yet, recovery benefits from motion as soon as it is safe to do so.
+Gentle early motion (often starting 2-3 weeks post-surgery) aims to keep the tendon moving smoothly and the lower leg muscles firing so that soft-tissue scarring and muscle weakness (atrophy) is minimized.
+Historically, after Achilles tendon surgery patients would be placed in a cast with their toes pointing downwards for 6-8 weeks.
+More recently, studies have highlighted the importance of a more aggressive functional rehabilitation protocol in which the ankle is briefly immobilized to let the wound heal, but, thereafter, gradually increasing activity is allowed.
+This often entails gently moving the ankle to cause just a little bit of motion and tension at the healing tear site so that the tendon heals more strongly and with a less disorganized scar –but not too much tension so that it stretches or even re-tears the repair.
 Weight-bearing is gradually allowed in a specialized boot with multiple wedges under the heel so that the toes continue to point downwards and the repair isn’t stretched.
-These wedges are gradually removed so that the ankle is brought upwards in a controlled fashion over the course of the initial weeks to months of recovery.
-Once out of the boot, progressive strengthening is allowed and a return to full sport participation generally takes 6-12 months.
+After about 6 weeks these wedges are gradually removed so that the ankle is brought upwards in a controlled fashion over the course of a few weeks.
+Once out of the boot, progressive strengthening in a graduated manner is allowed.
+A return to full sport participation generally takes 6-12 months.

 Potential General Complications